Kyveli-tsioli/Generative_Graph_Neural_Networks-Imperial_College_London/README.md

 # DGL2024 Brain Graph Super-Resolution Challenge

+Ranked 6th across 32 groups in the Kaggle Competition 2024.

 Note: in the following readme we use LaTeX notation for mathematical expressions.
 It renders correctly in VSCode, but not PyCharm.
 We thus recommend using VSCode or other editors that support LaTeX rendering.
 The readme is similar to the pdf report but contains some additional information that didn't fit the 2-page limit.